Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the Secretary has made a written request to the Member to confirm that he or she wishes to remain a Member; and

-   2. the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.
+   b) the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.

 ### 17. Register of Members